A pioneering accreditation initiative in the field of organoid biobanking

 Accrediting organoid biobanks with trusted standards.

-The ISoOR-AB Accreditation process ensures that Conformity Assessment Bodies (CABs) are fully competent to evaluate organoid biobanks against the ISoOR-ISOB standard.
-It involves a thorough review of each CAB’s policies, procedures, technical expertise, and resources, followed by on-site or remote assessments of their operational practices and staff qualifications.
+The ISoOR-AB accreditation process ensures that organoid biobanks are competent to operate in accordance with the ISoOR-ISOB standard.
+It involves a thorough evaluation of each biobank’s policies, procedures, technical capabilities, and resources, followed by on-site or remote assessments of operational practices and personnel qualifications.

 Accreditation decisions are made by an impartial ISoOR-AB committee, ensuring transparency and objectivity.
-Accredited CABs are recognized for their ability to reliably certify organoid biobanks, with periodic reassessments maintaining ongoing compliance and high standards of quality, integrity, and scientific rigor.
+Where applicable, external conformity assessment outputs may be considered as supporting evidence within the evaluation process.
+Accredited biobanks are subject to periodic reassessment to ensure continued compliance and to maintain high standards of quality, integrity, and scientific rigor.

-ISoOR-AB conducts comprehensive and systematic evaluations of Conformity Assessment Bodies (CABs) to verify their competence, consistency, and impartiality in assessing organoid biobanks.
-These evaluations include detailed reviews of CAB procedures, documentation, technical expertise, and personnel qualifications, ensuring they can reliably apply the ISoOR-ISOB standard in practice.
+ISoOR-AB conducts comprehensive and systematic evaluations of organoid biobanks to assess their competence, consistency, and impartiality in accordance with the ISoOR-ISOB standard.
+These evaluations include detailed reviews of institutional procedures, documentation, technical expertise, and personnel qualifications to ensure compliance with established requirements.

-Assessment activities may involve on-site or remote observations, interviews, and sampling of CAB assessment reports to confirm adherence to ISO/IEC 17011 principles and best practices.
-Findings are analyzed by an impartial evaluation team, and recommendations are made to ensure any gaps are addressed.
-Through this process, ISoOR-AB guarantees that CABs operate with the highest levels of objectivity, accuracy, and scientific rigor, maintaining confidence in the certification of organoid biobanks worldwide.
+Assessment activities may involve on-site or remote evaluations, interviews, and sampling of operational records to verify adherence to principles inspired by ISO/IEC 17011 and international best practices.
+Findings are analyzed by an impartial evaluation team, and recommendations are issued to address any identified gaps.
+Through this process, ISoOR-AB ensures that accredited biobanks operate with high levels of objectivity, reliability, and scientific rigor, maintaining confidence in organoid research and biobanking practices worldwide.

-ISoOR-AB provides structured training and guidance to Conformity Assessment Bodies (CABs) and organoid biobanks to ensure a consistent and accurate interpretation and application of the ISoOR-ISOB standard.
-Training programs cover all aspects of the standard, including quality management, sample handling, data integrity, and ethical compliance, while emphasizing competence, impartiality, and scientific rigor.
+ISoOR-AB provides structured training and guidance to organoid biobanks, as well as to CABs where applicable, to ensure consistent and accurate interpretation and application of the ISoOR-ISOB standard.
+Training programs cover key aspects of the standard, including quality management, sample handling, data integrity, and ethical compliance, while emphasizing competence, impartiality, and scientific rigor.

-These programs combine workshops, practical exercises, and expert-led guidance to help CABs and biobanks implement best practices in their operations.
-By reinforcing knowledge, skills, and understanding of ISO/IEC 17011 principles, ISoOR-AB ensures that assessments and operations are carried out with consistency, transparency, and high professional standards, fostering confidence in the accreditation process across the organoid research community.
+These programs combine workshops, practical exercises, and expert-led guidance to support the implementation of best practices in biobank operations and, where relevant, conformity assessment activities.
+By reinforcing knowledge, skills, and understanding of the principles of ISO/IEC 17011 and international best practices, ISoOR-AB promotes consistency, transparency, and high professional standards, fostering confidence in the accreditation system across the organoid research community.

 For assistance with training, reach out to us at info@isoor-ab.org